HL7/fhir-bfdr/input/pagecontent/the_specification.md

 This section outlines important definitions, interpretations, and requirements common to all BFDR actors used in this guide.
 The conformance verbs - SHALL, SHOULD, MAY - used in this guide are defined in FHIR Conformance Rules.

 ### Completeness of Documents
 Each recipient of the documents defined in this guide can define their own definition of completeness of the content of a document.
-For a successful transmission of a document, it SHALL be both conformant to this guide, and meet the business rules of the recipient of the document.
+For a successful transmission of a document, it SHALL be both conformant to this guide and meet the business rules of the recipient of the document.

 ### Data Elements Supported
 This IG is intended to support all of the data elements in current use for the [use cases] that are within scope.
 Data dictionaries for all usescases are provided.